On the equation N_{K/k}(\Xi)=P(t): Rational points under Schinzel's hypothesis

-We assume that $Y$ has points in all completions of $k$, and we are given a finite set $S$ of places of $k$, and points $P_v\in Y(k_v)$ for $v\in S$.
+We assume that $Y$ has points in all completions of $k$, and we are given a finite set $S$ of places of $k$ containing all archimedean places, and points $P_v\in Y(k_v)$ for $v\in S$.
 We assume that there is no Brauer-Manin obstruction to weak approximation for $(P_v)_{v\in S}$.
-Since $\Br(Y)/\Br(k)$ is finite and the pairing of $Y(k_v)$ with elements of the Brauer group is continuous, we can choose a neighbourhood $V_v$ of $P_v$ for each $v\in S$ which is small enough such that the value of every $\mathcal B \in \Br(Y)$ on $V_v$ is constant.
-By Lemma \ref{infinite}, we can find an open smooth affine subvariety $U$ of $Y$ defined by